Routing

 middleware.
 In addition to specified middleware group also inherits parent middleware.

-To add middleware later in the group you can use Group.Use(m ...Middleware)
+To add middleware later in the group you can use Group.Use(m ...Middleware).

 Groups can also be nested.

-g := e.Group("/admin")
+admin := e.Group("/admin")

-g.Use(middleware.BasicAuth(func(username, password string, c echo.Context) (bool, error) {
+admin.Use(middleware.BasicAuth(func(username, password string, c echo.Context) (bool, error) {

 if username == "joe" && password == "secret" {